chilijung/react-native-image-page/README.md

 # react-native-image-page

 react-native image carousel, with zoom-pan gestures and full screen support.
+Work on both iOS and Android

 ## Install